Ten of the Best Walks in and Around Melbourne

 Putting you up close and personal with melodic lyrebird calls, centuries-old trees and splashing waterfalls, this walk is a must for all nature-lovers.
 And it's especially ideal for those wanting to explore some Dandenong Ranges beauty, while avoiding the crowds (and intense incline) of the nearby 1000 Steps Kokoda Walk.
 Boasting relatively flat terrain through lush rainforest, the Sherbrooke Falls Trail runs 1.2 kilometres each way, linking the Sherbrooke Picnic Ground with the idyllic Sherbrooke Falls.
 It's a vision of green, resplendent with leafy ferns, plenty of the area's famed Mountain Ash and some of the tallest flowering hardwood in the world.
 Keep an eye out for wombats and swamp wallabies, and listen in to hear tunes from the resident lyrebirds, especially during the winter mating season.

-UPDATE July 2021: Parts of Dandenong Ranges National Park remain temporarily closed following severe storms in June 2021.
+UPDATE October 2022: Parts of Dandenong Ranges National Park remain temporarily closed following severe storms.
 To check the latest advice, see the Parks Victoria website.

 How far?
 45-minute drive.